kaykaushal/kaykaushal/README.md

 ### 💬 Let’s Connect

 I love building impactful products, mentoring teams, and solving complex problems with technology.
-Let’s collaborate on AI for **agriculture, sustainability, or sports innovation** – or just say hi! 😊
+Let’s collaborate on AI for **sustainability, technology and innovation** – or just say hi! 😊

 <!--